rsinghlab/QZERO/README.md

 To reproduce our results, you can access the reformulated queries for all datasets via: [Reformulated queries]()

-## To build the Sparse and Dense Index:
+## To Build the Index and Reformulate Queries:
 ```build sparse index
 python3 Sparse_Index.py /path/to/save/index /path/to/wiki/data /path/to/test/query /path/to/save/reformulated/query /keyword_extraction_method/ /top_K/
 ```